oracle/graal/vscode/graalvm/README.md

 # GraalVM Visual Studio Code Extension

-[GraalVM Extension for Visual Visual Studio Code (VS Code)](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) provides the basic support for editing and debugging programs running on [GraalVM](http://www.graalvm.org).
-As of version 0.0.8 this extension replaces the original [GraalVM Python](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm-python), [GraalVM R](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm-r), [GraalVM Ruby](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm-ruby), and [GraalVM Extension Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm-complete) extensions so those can be safely uninstalled from your VS Code.
+[GraalVM Extension for Visual Studio Code (VS Code)](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) provides the basic support for editing and debugging programs running on [GraalVM](http://www.graalvm.org).
 The extension is Technology Preview.

 The major goal of creating GraalVM VS Code Extension was to enable a polyglot environment in VS Code, to make it suitable and convenient to work with GraalVM from an integrated development environment, to allow VS Code users to edit and debug applications written in any of the GraalVM supported languages (Java, JS, Ruby, R, and Python).